Expected perimeter and area of the convex hull of planar Brownian motion stopped upon exiting the unit disk: Acknowledgments

-Financial support through the \emph{Croatian Science Foundation} under project IP-2022-10-2277 (for S.\ \v{S}ebek) is gratefully acknowledged.
+Financial support through the \emph{Croatian Science Foundation} under projects IP-2022-10-2277 (for S.\ \v{S}ebek) and IP-2022-10-5116 (for R.\ Mrazovi\'{c}) is gratefully acknowledged.
 This research was also funded by the European union--NextGenerationEU through the National Recovery and Resilience Plan 2021-2026 Institutional grant of University of Zagreb Faculty of Electrical Engineering and Computing (VALOR).
 This work was carried out within a project DIGIT.2.1.02.016 funded by the Digital, Innovation, and Green Technology Project – DIGIT Project (IBRD Loan No. 9558‑HR).